 Price: 89€ for one person for one park.

-If you’re travelling from London with the Eurostar keep in my mind that there’s a train station there that do the journey from Disneyland to London.
+4. Eurostar: If you’re travelling from London with the Eurostar keep in my mind that there’s a train station there that do the journey from Disneyland to London.
 So it saves you the hassle of travelling to the city centre and then to Disneyland.
 They have special Eurostar’s that goes to Disneyland and serve special meals in premiere classes!

 The same applies if you’re taking the train from any other cities in France to go to Disneyland, you can stop directly at Marne-La-Vallée.